alibabacloud-howto/apsara-video-live-demo/README.md

 ![DNS entries for push sub-domain](images/dns-entry-push-entry.png)

 We can now configure the "pull" domain.
-Go back to your domain names list in the [ApsaraVideo Live console](https://live.console.aliyun.com/).
+Go back to your domain names list in the [Apsara Video Live console](https://live.console.aliyun.com/).
 You should now have a CNAME entry next to your "pull"
 domain:

 ![Pull domain enabled](images/avl-pull-domain-enabled.png)